Alexion Pharmaceuticals (NASDAQ:ALXN) Given a $180.00 Price Target at Piper Jaffray Companies

-Alexion Pharmaceuticals (NASDAQ:ALXN) has been assigned a $180.00 price objective by Piper Jaffray Companies in a research report issued to clients and investors on Friday, TipRanks reports.
-The brokerage presently has a “buy” rating on the biopharmaceutical company’s stock.
-Piper Jaffray Companies’ price objective would suggest a potential upside of 89.10% from the stock’s current price.
+Piper Jaffray Companies set a $180.00 target price on Alexion Pharmaceuticals (NASDAQ:ALXN) in a research report released on Friday, TipRanks reports.
+The firm currently has a buy rating on the biopharmaceutical company’s stock.

-Alexion Pharmaceuticals (NASDAQ:ALXN) last announced its quarterly earnings data on Wednesday, July 24th.
-The biopharmaceutical company reported $2.64 earnings per share for the quarter, topping analysts’ consensus estimates of $2.13 by $0.51.
+Alexion Pharmaceuticals (NASDAQ:ALXN) last issued its quarterly earnings data on Wednesday, July 24th.
+The biopharmaceutical company reported $2.64 earnings per share (EPS) for the quarter, beating the consensus estimate of $2.13 by $0.51.
+The firm had revenue of $1.20 billion for the quarter, compared to analyst estimates of $1.18 billion.
 Alexion Pharmaceuticals had a net margin of 29.64% and a return on equity of 20.23%.
-The company had revenue of $1.20 billion during the quarter, compared to analyst estimates of $1.18 billion.
-During the same period in the previous year, the business earned $2.07 EPS.
-The firm’s revenue for the quarter was up 15.1% on a year-over-year basis.
-As a group, equities research analysts expect that Alexion Pharmaceuticals will post 9.02 earnings per share for the current year.
+Alexion Pharmaceuticals’s revenue was up 15.1% on a year-over-year basis.
+During the same period in the previous year, the firm earned $2.07 EPS.
+On average, analysts predict that Alexion Pharmaceuticals will post 9.03 earnings per share for the current year.

 Alexion Pharmaceuticals, Inc, a biopharmaceutical company, develops and commercializes various therapeutic products.
 The company offers ULTOMIRIS (ALXN1210/ravulizumab-cwvz), a monoclonal antibody for the treatment of paroxysmal nocturnal hemoglobinuria (PNH), a genetic blood disorder; and Soliris (eculizumab), a monoclonal antibody for the treatment of PNH, atypical hemolytic uremic syndrome (aHUS), and generalized myasthenia gravis.